exercism/problem-specifications/exercises/scale-generator/description.md

 The major and minor scale and modes are subsets of this twelve-pitch collection.
 They have seven pitches, and are called diatonic scales.
-The collection of notes in these scales is written with either sharps or flats, depending on the tonic.
-Here is a list of which use sharps, flats, or neither:
+The collection of notes in these scales is written with either sharps or flats, depending on the tonic:

 No sharps or flats:
 - C major